 I am a victim.
 I have been depressed, hurt, angered, pained and everything, but if there is something which I did not thought of before is that I am a victim.
 I have often blamed myself for believing in what I was told by people that profess love to God.
 Having analyzed and realized, I thought I allowed people to treat my gender disorder as some kind of sexual brokenness that needs to be changed.
 I always believed that it was me who let the people in the church brainwashing me in to thinking there must be something my mom or dad had done that made me the gender queer I am, that later put severe strain on a relationship that was never under threat until a youth pastor convinced me.

-Reading Edmund Smith’s latest forays into the church, still choosing to use a mental health condition as an additional topic for his ex-gay talks, it became so apparent to me now that how evil this man is, refusing to acknowledged the consequence of his actions upon some gullible youth.
+Reading Edmund Smith’s latest forays into the church, still choosing to use a mental health condition as an additional topic for his ex-gay talks, it became so apparent to me now that how evil this man is, refusing to acknowledge the consequence of his actions upon some gullible youth.
 Many have left such ministry, and the latest closure for Exodus International, the biggest ex-gay ministry in the world, comes with lots of apologies to those lives they have destroyed and the hurt they have caused to people’s souls.
 It has been 7 years now that I have known him.
 He is not going to apologize.

 I have mellowed down on posting about him.
 I read back and sometimes smile at Edmund’s lack of intellect and my own sarcastic anger towards him, but refusing to go ad hominem, I find it hard to take that a man could be so irresponsible to those he had cheated with his self made mix of sexuality lessons that have no bearing on truth.
 People used to think I am obsessed with him.
 I thought so, but seriously, reading his latest activities, I am not.
 He is a reminder that I am a victim, and that there will be other victims and what he says will affect the victim’s relationships, from family to even God.